awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 Your Apache Airflow Operators can store temporary data on the *Workers*\.
 Apache Airflow *Workers* can access temporary files in the `/tmp` on the Fargate containers for your environment\.

 **Note**
-Total ephemeral storage is limited to 4 GB\.
-There's no guarantee that subsequent tasks will be run on the same Fargate container instance, which might use a different `/tmp` folder\.
+Total task storage is limited to 10 GB, according to [Amazon ECS Fargate 1\.3](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/fargate-task-storage.html#fargate-task-storage-pv13)\.
+There's no guarantee that subsequent tasks will run on the same Fargate container instance, which might use a different `/tmp` folder\.

 ### Does Amazon MWAA support shared Amazon VPCs or shared subnets?<a name="shared-vpc"></a>

-Amazon MWAA doesn't currently support shared Amazon VPCs or shared subnets\.
-The VPC you select when you create an environment should be owned by the account that is attempting to create environment\.
-To learn more, see [Work with shared VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-sharing.html#vpc-share-unsupported-services)\.
+ Amazon MWAA does not support shared Amazon VPCs or shared subnets\.
+The Amazon VPC you select when you create an environment should be owned by the account that is attempting to create the environment\.
+However, you can route traffic from an Amazon VPC in the Amazon MWAA account to a shared VPC\.
+For more information, and to see an example of routing traffic to a shared Amazon VPC, see [Centralized outbound routing to the internet](https://docs.aws.amazon.com/vpc/latest/tgw/transit-gateway-nat-igw.html) in the *Amazon VPC Transit Gateways Guide*\.

 ## Metrics<a name="q-metrics"></a>